Timeline 2.0

 Scripts over systems

-You run a command over some files and it outputs other files.
-You don’t spin up a whole system with a database and an API.
+Nowadays I prefer to work with scripts.
+I run a command over some files and it outputs other files.
+I don’t like spinning up a whole system with a database and an API.

+This iteration has far fewer moving parts.
 I ditched Docker, Django, Django REST Framework, Postgresql, imagemagick, ghostscript, and a lot more.
-The new timeline is a self-contained Python package with few dependencies.
-You point it at files, it spits out a website.
+It’s a self-contained Python package with few dependencies.
+You point it at files, it spits out a simple static website.

 Run it yourself